Interfaces for generic types of radios

 - CrossPatch between one radio system and other systems, like analogue, IDAS, DMR, Tetra or MPT, when the radios are at different sites.

 - At a large system where the operators have both radios with a fixed talkgroup and radios with full function.
-In this way the most used talkgroups can all be monitored in parallel.
+With the universal interfaces the most used talkgroups can all be monitored in parallel.

 - Connection to PA/PAGA systems.